goUp9/Solana-volume-bot/README.md

 # 🚀 Solana Volume Bot V2 🚀

-Welcome to the **Volume Bot V2**, an advanced and highly efficient tool designed for enhancing 'naturally' the trading volume of solana shitcoins.
+An advanced and highly efficient tool designed for enhancing 'naturally' the trading volume of solana shitcoins.

 Arguably one of the best in the market, this bot ensures your coin pushes the limits on trending across various platforms like DexScreener, BirdEye, and numerous Telegram shitcoin groups.

 **TELEGRAM** for contact & **POC**(Proof of Concept): [@benoriz0](https://t.me/benoriz0)

+**TWO AVAILABLE VERSIONS:**
+1. JITO Volume Maker
+2. Non-JITO Volume Maker(lower fees)

 **Other tools**
 - Solana JITO Bundler